UEk/book1/manuscript/Old/044-testing.md

 The test sequence above can be automated on the target hardware since it only relies on accessing the devices through the internal registers on the MCU.

-Additional hardware testing, such as measure pin levels with a multimeter or LED, must the manual or have dedicated test benches.
+Additional hardware testing, such as measure pin levels with a multimeter or LED, must be manual or have dedicated test benches that interacts with the hardware.

 #### Example unit test for analog-to-digital initialisation